LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Rivendell_Captain.md

 ## Equipment

-The Rivendell Captaisn fight enemies with a Rivendell Sword.
+The Rivendell Captain fight enemies with a Rivendell Sword.
 They have 3/4 armor, making them a easy unit to kill, but ultimately not worth while.

 ## Hiring